dafny-lang/blog/_posts/2023-08-14-clear-specification-and-implementation.markdown

   import opened StackSpecification`Private

   class Stack<T> {
+{% endhighlight %}

-    // The actual content of the stack is stored in a linked sequence of
-    // Node objects, defined below.
+The actual content of the stack is stored in a linked sequence of Node objects, defined below.

+{% highlight dafny %}
     var top : Node?<T>
+{% endhighlight %}

-    // The model is exactly the same as for the array-based
+The model is exactly the same as for the array-based implementation.

-    // implementation.
+{% highlight dafny %}
     ghost var model : StackModel<T>
+{% endhighlight %}

-    // The footprint keeps track of all objects reachable from this
+The footprint keeps track of all objects reachable from this object.
-    // object.
-This is used to prove termination. ghost var footprint : set<object>
+This is used to prove termination.

+{% highlight dafny %}
+    ghost var footprint : set<object>
+{% endhighlight %}

-    // Validity is a bit more complex, as it needs to recursively
-    // traverse the list and use the associated footprint to ensure
+Validity is a bit more complex, as it needs to recursively traverse the list and use the associated footprint to ensure termination.

-    // termination.
+{% highlight dafny %}
     ghost predicate ValidModel()
       reads this, top, footprint
     {